GeoPark Limited (GPRK) To Go Ex-Dividend on March 19th

 GeoPark Limited (NYSE:GPRK – Get Free Report) announced a quarterly dividend on Thursday, March 7th, Wall Street Journal reports.
-Stockholders of record on Wednesday, March 20th will be given a dividend of 0.136 per share by the oil and gas company on Thursday, March 28th.
-This represents a $0.54 dividend on an annualized basis and a dividend yield of 5.90%.
+Shareholders of record on Wednesday, March 20th will be paid a dividend of 0.136 per share by the oil and gas company on Thursday, March 28th.
+This represents a $0.54 annualized dividend and a yield of 5.90%.
 The ex-dividend date of this dividend is Tuesday, March 19th.
-This is an increase from GeoPark’s previous quarterly dividend of $0.13.
+This is a boost from GeoPark’s previous quarterly dividend of $0.13.

-GeoPark has raised its dividend payment by an average of 104.1% annually over the last three years and has increased its dividend annually for the last 2 consecutive years.
-GeoPark has a dividend payout ratio of 17.3% indicating that its dividend is sufficiently covered by earnings.
+GeoPark has increased its dividend by an average of 104.1% annually over the last three years and has raised its dividend annually for the last 2 consecutive years.
+GeoPark has a dividend payout ratio of 17.3% meaning its dividend is sufficiently covered by earnings.
 Research analysts expect GeoPark to earn $3.28 per share next year, which means the company should continue to be able to cover its $0.54 annual dividend with an expected future payout ratio of 16.5%.

 Institutional Investors Weigh In On GeoPark